gnuzzolese/Git_Tutorial/README.md

-This is a sample README file for the Git tutorial
+This is my sample README file for the Git tutorial.
-This is a change.
+Today's date is 2/21/21.